 OCP is building a transparent and open source repository of cannabis data that will one day grow into an archival record of all existing cannabis varieties.
-This helps to ensure that they remain available to all, unrestricted by commercialization or patenting, free for anyone to grow and sell.
+This documentation effort is a critical step in ensuring that these plants remain available to all, unrestricted by commercialization or patenting, free for anyone to grow and sell.

 Openness & Transparency.

 We believe transparent and unrestricted sharing of information is key to protecting cannabis biodiversity.
 It is our duty to create an open dialogue and to oppose any approach that stifles collaboration or harms biodiversity.

 We believe a culturally and economically diverse cannabis industry is crucial to ensuring that we unlock the full potential of this unique plant.
 Humans are NOT a monoculture, and neither is cannabis.

 The courage and relentless curiosity of a unique group of people has helped shape our relationship with cannabis today, and we will fight for a legal framework that encourages this spirit of innovation.